 1.1.2 Building Personal Genomes and Imputation

 Current human genome annotations are based on the reference genome and, as such, do not provide an accurate representation for the large genomic diversity of the human population.
 We have developed approaches and tools to incorporate personal variation data into the reference genome sequence producing the individual’s personal diploid genome sequence and matching annotation.
 For personal genome construction, we have developed a computational tool, vcf2diploid \cite{21811232}.
 This tool integrates an individual’s genomic variation data (SNVs, indels, and SVs) into the reference genome.
 Phase information of heterozygous variants is also incorporated, producing maternal and paternal haplotypes.
 Chain files generated by the program can be used to account for coordinate offsets between the individual’s parental haplotypes and the original reference genomic sequence.
-The versatility to convert between reference and personal genome coordinates allows mapping of annotated genomic regions (e. g., gene or peak coordinates for RNA-seq and ChIP-seq, respectively) between the genomes using available tools, such as the UCSC LiftOver tool {Rhead:2010if}.
+The versatility to convert between reference and personal genome coordinates allows mapping of annotated genomic regions (e. g., gene or peak coordinates for RNA-seq and ChIP-seq, respectively) between the genomes using available tools, such as the UCSC LiftOver tool \cite{19906737}.

 We have previously constructed the personal diploid genome, splice-junction libraries and personalized gene annotations for NA12878 (also known as GM12878).
 We have made this assembly available as a resource at alleleseq.gersteinlab.org and have been updating it as new versions of the human reference genome, genomic annotations, and NA12878 genetic variation data are released.
 Furthermore, the availability of a computational tool enables the construction of personal genomes in a high-throughput fashion, as demonstrated in a recent publication\cite{27089393} in which we built 382 personal genomes using the variant call sets from the 1000 Genomes Project.